MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-mobile-layout-view.md

 ## Selection pane

-Each time you drag a visual from the page visuals pane onto the canvas, it is added on its own layer on top of any other visuals that are already on the canvas.
-The selection pane enables you to change the layering order.
+The selection pane enables you to change the layering order of visuals on the canvas..

 To open the selection pane, click the **Selection** button in the **Show panes** section of the mobile layout view.